interledger/web-monetization-extension/test/testplan/testplan.md

 | **Persona 1**: A website visitor that wants to pay websites that are web monetized. | Any PC with internet access. | A Web Monetization enabled digital wallet from which payments will be made. | Any operating system (OS).
 A chromium-based Web browser (e.g. Chrome, Edge, Brave) or Firefox |
 | **Persona 2**: A website owner that wants to receive WM payments. | Any device with internet access (e.g. PC, tablet, mobile device). | A Web Monetization enabled digital wallet into which payments will be received. | Any operating system (OS).
 Any Web browser |

-### Report Issues
+### Reporting Issues
 1. Use any screen recording application to record the steps and results of your testing.
-2. Log bugs or issues, and tracking their resolution status in GitHub (link).
+2. Log bugs or issues, and monitor their status and resolution on GitHub [link](https://github.com/interledger/web-monetization-extension/issues).

 ### Prerequisites
 The main prerequisite for sending or receiving Web Monetization payments is to have a Web Monetization-enabled digital wallet.